wireapp/wire-ios/README.md

 # wire-ios-system

-This framework is part of Wire iOS SyncEngine.
-Visit [iOS SyncEngine repository](http://github.com/wireapp/wire-ios-sync-engine) for an overview of the architecture.
+This framework is part of Wire iOS.
+Additional documentation is available in the [Wire iOS wiki](https://github.com/wireapp/wire-ios/wiki).

 The wire-ios-system framework covers the interaction with ASL (Apple System Log), profiling and provides wrappers of some Foundation classes.